Skip to Content Skip to Navigation Accessibility Policy Click to login to your Account

 Vitamin D

 supplements for depressionYour body requires sunshine to manufacture vitamin D — so it gets a lot harder in the winter months.
 While those dwelling in nudist colonies on the equator may produce enough vitamin D, the rest of us can seriously benefit from supplements.
-As many as three out of four American adults are vitamin D deficient.[17]
-Research suggests that drops in vitamin D cause the lowered serotonin characteristic of seasonal depression, and that supplementing with vitamin D3 can improve these symptoms.[18]
-Researcher have also linked vitamin D deficiency and depression in general.[19]
-Several studies link vitamin D supplements and light therapy to improved depression scores.[20][21]
+Research suggests that drops in vitamin D cause the lowered serotonin characteristic of seasonal depression, and that supplementing with vitamin D3 can improve these symptoms.[17]
+Researcher have also linked vitamin D deficiency and depression in general.[18]
+Several studies link vitamin D supplements and light therapy to improved depression scores.[19][20]

 • Time taken: In the morning

 • Tips & warnings: People with brown/black skin don’t convert sunlight into vitamin D as quickly as lighter skinned people.
-If you’re brown-skinned, a safe bet is 1,500 IU / 25 pounds of body weight.
 If unsure, you should always test your blood levels to monitor your body’s needs.

 Saffron